Are EV-Specific Tires Better than Popular Non-EV Tires? - 2025 Test 1

 Introduction

-We'll introduce each in turn, break down our experiences with them on our real world road ride, including their energy consumption measured in Watt Hours per Mile, abbreviated as Wh/mi.
+We'll introduce each in turn, break down our experiences with them on our real world road ride in our Tesla Model 3 Performance, including their energy consumption measured in Watt Hours per Mile, abbreviated as Wh/mi.
 Then discuss their traction and subjective behavior on both a wet and dry track to understand how these tires act when pushed to their limits, mimicking the kind of high-speed emergency maneuvers you might need to deal with in a sudden crisis.
+In addition, each tire undergoes ice and snow testing to determine how these tires handle some of the harshest weather conditions.

 Test Summary